olbyolby/john-conway-s-game-of-life-FLTK/readme.md

 ## compiling
 I didn't use any build system, I used only gcc directly
 The command I used looked like this:
-` g++ life.cpp main.cpp program.cpp -o {output filepath} -L"{fltk parent directory}" -lfltk -I"{fltk include path}"
+` g++ life.cpp main.cpp program.cpp -o {output filepath} -L"{fltk parent directory}" -lfltk -I"{fltk include path}"  `
-and if on windows add the following to prevent command prompt opening
+and if on windows add the following to prevent command prompt opening:
-` -Wl,-subsystem,windows
+` -Wl,-subsystem,windows  `

 ## file format